GioBonvi/Infiltrate/README.md

  - translations (you can already contribute via GitHub, but I'd like to add an easier way)

- - another way to share the link: QR code

  - add a logging system (no IP, only country of origin and statistics for the game)

  - a voting system (requested by those who don't play vis-a-vis, but via Skype or similar applications)